The Emirates Group: Shareholdings

+The Emirates Group holds a 68.7% stake in Dubai-based Maritime and Mercantile International (MMI), formerly Gray Mackenzie.
+The company was founded in Basra, Iraq as Gray Paul & Co. and opened in Dubai in 1916 as Gray Mackenzie & Co.
+The company was renamed Maritime & Mercantile International in 1983 and became a subsidiary of the Emirates Group in 2000.

-The Emirates Group holds a 68.7% stake in Dubai-based Maritime and Mercantile International, 34.4% equity stake in Oman United Agencies and a 54.7% equity stake in Emirates Flight Catering.
+Emirates also holds a 34.4% equity stake in Oman United Agencies and a 54.7% equity stake in Emirates Flight Catering.
 Emirates Flight Catering is the sole provider of airline and airport catering services at Dubai International Airport.

 Dnata owns 50% equity stakes in Dubai Express, Gerry's Dnata (Pvt.)
 Ltd. and Dnata Arabian Airport Services Co.
 Ltd, 49% equity stake in Safiran Dnata Airport Services PJSC, 40% stake in Emirates Loyalty Company and a 20% stake in Guangzhou Baiyun International Airport Ground Handling Services Co.
 Ltd.